manexagirrezabal/openllm_metricalpoetry_analysis/README.md

 # Zero-Shot Metrical Poetry Generation with Open Language Models: a Quantitative Analysis

 This is the official repository for our paper published in ICCC'24.
-All the information will soon be uploaded here.
+Documentation will soon be updated.

 # References: